-Level 4 IIIIIactions 6-12 Grades - Aggressive or Injurious / Harmful Behavior Responses B33 Engaging in sexual conduct on school premises or at school-related functions D - I B34 Making sexually suggestive comments, innuendoes, propositions or similar remarks, or engaging in nonverbal or physical conduct of a sexual nature (e.g. touching, patting, pinching, lewd or indecent public behavior, or sending or posting sexually suggestive messages or images) D-L B35 Posting or distributing, displaying, or sharing literature or material containing a threat of violence, injury or harm, or depicting violent actions against or obscene, vulgar or lewd pictures of students or staff (including posting such material on the Internet) D-L B36 Engaging in physically aggressive behavior other than minor altercations as described under B24, which creates a substantial risk of or results in minor injury D-L B37 Engaging in an act of coercion or threatening or instigating violence, injury or harm to another or others D-L B38 Engaging in or causing disruptive behavior on the school bus which creates substantial risk of or results in injury D-L B39 Engaging in harassing, intimidating, and/or bullying behavior, including using electronic communication to engage in such behavior (cyber-bullying); such behavior includes, but is not limited to: physical violence; stalking; verbal, written, or physical conduct that threatens another with harm; seeking to coerce or compel a student or staff member to do something; hazing; taunting; exclusion from peer groups designed to humiliate or isolate; using derogatory language or making derogatory jokes or name calling to humiliate or harass D-N B40 Engaging in harassing, intimidating and/or bullying behavior, including using electronic communication to engage in such behavior (cyber-bullying) based on an individual's actual or perceived race, weight, religion, religious practices, gender, gender identity, gender expression, sexual orientation, or disability; such behavior includes, but is not limited to: physical violence; stalking; verbal, written, or physical conduct that threatens another with harm; seeking to coerce or compel a student or staff member to do something; hazing; taunting; exclusion from peer groups designed to humiliate or isolate; using derogatory language or making derogatory jokes or name calling to humiliate or harass D-N B41 Possessing controlled substances or prescription medications without appropriate authorization, illegal drugs, synthetic hallucinogens, drug paraphernalia, and/or alcohol D-0 B42 Falsely activating a fire alarm or other disaster alarm D-L B43 Making a bomb threat D - M B44 Taking or attempting to take property belonging to another or belonging to the school without authorization, without using force or intimidating behavior D-L B45 Creating a substantial risk of serious injury by either recklessly engaging in behavior, and/or using an object that appears capable of causing physical injury (e.g., lighter, belt buckle, umbrella, or laser pointer) D-L B46 Causing a serious injury by either recklessly engaging in behavior, and/or using an object that appears capable of causing physical injury (e.g., lighter, belt buckle, umbrella, or laser pointer) G - O B47 Inciting/causing a riot G - M B48 Possessing or selling any weapon as defined in Category II G - O B49 Using controlled substances or prescription medication without appropriate authorization, or using illegal drugs, synthetic hallucinogens, and/or alcohol Harlem Children D - O n's Zone I 75
+6-12 Grades - Aggressive or Injurious / Harmful Behavior Responses B33 B34 Engaging in sexual conduct on school premises or at school-related functions Making sexually suggestive comments, innuendoes, propositions or similar remarks, or engaging in nonverbal or physical conduct of a sexual nature (e.g. touching, patting, pinching, lewd or indecent public behavior, or sending or posting sexually suggestive messages or images) D-I D-K B35 Posting, recording, distributing, displaying, or sharing literature, material or video footage containing a threat of violence, injury or harm, or depicting violent actions against or obscene, vulgar or lewd pictures of scholars or staff incl. posting such material on internet D - K B36 Engaging in physically aggressive behavior other than minor altercations as described under B24, which creates a substantial risk of or results in minor injury D - K B37 Engaging in an act of coercion or threatening or instigating violence, injury or harm to another or others D-K B38 Engaging in or causing disruptive behavior on the school bus which creates substantial risk of or results in injury.
+(Please note that removal or suspension from the school bus may also occur as a response.)
+D-K B39 Engaging in harassing, intimidating, and/or bullying behavior, including using electronic communication to engage in such behavior (cyber-bullying); such behavior includes, but is not limited to: physical violence; stalking; verbal, written, or physical conduct that threatens another with harm; seeking to coerce or compel a scholar or staff member to do something; hazing; taunting; exclusion from peer groups designed to humiliate or isolate; using derogatory language or making derogatory jokes or name calling to humiliate or harass D-K B40 Engaging in harassing, intimidating and/or bullying behavior, including using electronic communication to engage in such behavior (cyber-bullying) based on an individual's actual or perceived race, weight, religion, religious practices, gender, gender identity, gender expression, sexual orientation, or disability; such behavior includes, but is not limited to: physical violence; stalking; verbal, written, or physical conduct that threatens another with harm; seeking to coerce or compel a scholar or staff member to do something; hazing; taunting; exclusion from peer groups designed to humiliate or isolate; using derogatory language or making derogatory jokes or name calling to humiliate or harass D - N B41 Possessing controlled substances or prescription medications without appropriate authorization, illegal drugs, synthetic hallucinogens, drug paraphernalia, and/or alcohol D - O B42 Falsely activating a fire alarm or other disaster alarm D-L B43 Making a bomb threat D - M B44 Taking or attempting to take property belonging to another or belonging to the school without authorization, without using force or intimidating behavior D - L B45 Creating a substantial risk of serious injury by either recklessly engaging in behavior, and/or using an object that appears capable of causing physical injury (e.g., lighter, belt buckle, umbrella, or laser pointer) D-L B46 Causing a serious injury by either recklessly engaging in behavior, and/or using an object that appears capable of causing physical injury (e.g., lighter, belt buckle, umbrella, or laser pointer) G - O B47 Inciting/causing a riot G - M B48 Possessing or selling any weapon as defined in Category II G - O B49 Using controlled substances or prescription medication without appropriate authorization, or using illegal drugs, synthetic hallucinogens, and/or alcohol D - O